-Finally, note that in states whose written laws, whether statutory or constitutional or both, permissibly aim to regulate federal elections somewhat differently from state elections, see infra note 86, state supreme court expositions of these state laws should generally be conclusive for federal courts for the simple reason that Articles I and II were designed to give states leeway here, and state courts are of course key components of states.
+Finally, note that in states whose written laws, whether statutory or constitutional or both, permissibly aim to regulate federal elections somewhat differently from state elections, see infra note 84, state supreme court expositions of these state laws should generally be conclusive for federal courts for the simple reason that Articles I and II were designed to give states leeway here, and state courts are of course key components of states.
 Federal courts are not.
-See infra note 81.
+See infra note 79.

-74 See infra Section V.
+72 See infra Section V.

-75 McPherson v.
+73 McPherson v.
 Blacker, 146 U.S. 1 (1892).

-On its facts, Blacker did not in any way involve a conflict between what a state constitution said or a state people wanted, on the one hand, and what the elected legislature preferred, on the other.
-Instead, the question in Blacker was whether the legislature's chosen method of selecting electors by means of district-by-district (as opposed to statewide) election was permissible under Article II.
-The Blacker Court quite correctly upheld the legislature's choice in this regard.
-There was never any claim that the legislature's enactment conflicted with, or needed to be harmonized with, the state constitution.
-The only question was whether what the legislature chose was permissible under the federal Constitution.
-Thus, Blacker was a case in which Michigan was using popular election of presidential electors, not a case in which a state legislature was resisting the will of the people, as expressed in their state constitution.
-Nor did the case in any way involve an ostensible conflict between the wishes of the legislature and the views of the state judiciary.
-As such, the case on its facts had nothing-nothing!-to do with the independent state legislature theory or doctrine.
+any claim that the legislature's enactment conflicted with, or needed to be harmonized with, the state constitution.
+The only question was whether what the legislature chose was permissible under the Federal Constitution.74 Nor did the case in any way involve an ostensible conflict between the wishes of the legislature and the views of the state judiciary.
+As such, the case on its facts had nothing-nothing!-to do with the ISL theory.